lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Separation of Concerns**: Quote generation (platform attestation) is separate from App Key certification (workload identity)
 - **No Periodic Polling**: Unlike traditional Keylime, agents aren't continuously monitored; verification happens on-demand per attestation request
 - **Agent Registration Model**: Agents register with the Keylime Registrar (persistent storage) but are not registered with the Keylime Verifier (on-demand lookup only)
-- **Mobile Location Verification**: When mobile geolocation is detected in the TPM quote, the verifier calls the mobile location verification microservice to verify the device location via CAMARA APIs; attestation fails if location verification fails
+- **Mobile Location Verification**: When mobile geolocation is detected in the TPM quote (sensor_id, sensor_imei, or sensor_imsi present), the verifier calls the mobile location verification microservice to verify the device location via CAMARA APIs; attestation fails if location verification fails
+- **TPM Plugin Server Communication**: SPIRE Agent communicates with TPM Plugin Server via JSON over UDS (Unix Domain Socket) for security and performance
+- **Delegated Certification Transport**: TPM Plugin Server uses HTTPS/mTLS (port 9002) to communicate with rust-keylime agent (UDS support deferred)
+- **Token Caching**: Mobile location verification microservice caches CAMARA auth_req_id (persisted to file) and access_token (with expiration) to reduce API calls and improve performance

 This flow provides hardware-backed identity attestation where the SPIRE Agent proves its identity using the TPM, and the SPIRE Server verifies this proof through the Keylime Verifier before issuing credentials.